ppy/osu-wiki/wiki/Tournaments/AOTS/AOTS_1/en.md

 1. Each stage will be held on a **single weekend.**
 2. All stages will be held between Friday to Sunday, with UTC+7 as default timezone.
-3. The NoMod bracket will be played with no mods activated.
-4. Match Schedules will be released on the Sunday after current stage is finished.
+3. Match Schedules will be released on the Sunday after current stage is finished.
-5. Reschedules are allowed by submitting a request and proof that contains agreement from both participants to reschedule, request must be submitted via reserved text-channel on AOTS' Discord Server.
+4. Reschedules are allowed by submitting a request and proof that contains agreement from both participants to reschedule, request must be submitted via reserved text-channel on AOTS' Discord Server.

 [flag_AU]: /wiki/shared/flag/AU.gif
 [flag_FR]: /wiki/shared/flag/FR.gif